jjsch-dev/esp32-thermistor/README.md

 ![alt text](images/TEK_noise.png)

 ## Brief description of the API
-To use the component, you need to get the handle of the instance `thermistor_handle_t` with the function` thermistor_init`, which takes as parameters the series resistance, the nominal resistance of the thermistor, the adc channel, the voltage of the source and the nominal temperature of thermistor.
+To use the component, you need to get the handle of the instance `thermistor_handle_t` with the function `thermistor_init`, which takes as parameters the series resistance, the nominal resistance of the thermistor, the adc channel, the voltage of the source and the nominal temperature of thermistor.

-To get the temperature in degrees Celsius, you must call the `thermistor_get_celsius` function that returns a float, and to convert it to Fahrenheit you can use the` thermistor_celsius_to_fahrenheit` function that also returns a float.
+To get the temperature in degrees Celsius, you must call the `thermistor_get_celsius` function that returns a float, and to convert it to Fahrenheit you can use the `thermistor_celsius_to_fahrenheit` function that also returns a float.

-Note: if you use the example application you can configure this parameters with the `idf.py menuconfig`.
+Note: With the sample application, it is possible to configure these parameters with `idf.py menuconfig`.

 Usage Example
 ----------------